Research

 Abstract: This paper examines the role of information frictions in shaping parental beliefs over child development and intergenerational mobility by incorporating social learning into a heterogeneous-agent model of overlapping generations.
 Information frictions implicit in my model of social learning influence individual-specific beliefs about the return to parental investments in children's human capital and distort parental investment choices.
 I calibrate the model using data from the U.S. and show that its predictions are consistent with the evidence from a randomized controlled trial that changed parents' beliefs by providing them with information about child development.
 Using the calibrated model, I show that, in equilibrium, distortions in beliefs amplify the persistence of earnings across generations by 8.7%.
 A low-cost, large-scale policy that provides low-income parents with information about the return to parental investments generates a 4.2% increase in intergenerational mobility, not only because low-income parents are more certain about the impact of their investments and they increase investments in their children's human capital, but because these choices spill over into the beliefs held by the next generation.

-"Intergenerational Mobility and Credit," with J. Carter Braxton, Kyle Herkenhoff, and Gordon Phillips (Submitted) NBER Working Paper IZA Discussion Paper IZA Opinion Piece
+"Intergenerational Mobility and Credit," with J. Carter Braxton, Kyle Herkenhoff, and Gordon Phillips (Revise & Resubmit at Review of Economic Studies) NBER Working Paper IZA Discussion Paper IZA Opinion Piece

 Abstract: To what extent – and through what channels – does parental credit access affect the future earnings of children?
 How has the expansion of credit markets since the 1970s impacted inequality and mobility?
 To answer these questions, we combine the Decennial Census, credit reports, and administrative earnings records to create the first panel dataset linking parental credit access to the labor market outcomes of children in the U.S. We find that a 10% increase in parental unused revolving credit during their children’s adolescence (13 to 18 years old) is associated with 0.28% to 0.37% greater labor earnings of their children during early adulthood (25 to 30 years old), regardless of the educational attainment of the child or parent.
 We examine the mechanisms for this finding and show that increased parental credit access is associated with their children having higher rates of college graduation, fewer non employment spells, and a greater likelihood of working at higher paying firms.
 We then use our empirical elasticities to estimate a theory of dynastic households with defaultable debt to examine how the expansion of credit markets impacts inequality and intergenerational mobility.
 The expansion of credit has reduced intergenerational mobility and increased inequality as the decrease in bankruptcy costs has reduced savings and investment in children’s human capital among low income households.